-Villa Volunteers - This campus service organization is a group of Villa Maria College students, faculty, staff, alumni, and friends who are dedicated to making a difference through service to others.
+Villa Volunteers is a group of Villa Maria College students, faculty, staff, alumni, and friends who are dedicated to making a difference through service to others.

 campus resources

 Art Shop

 A fully-equipped woodworking shop is available for art students featuring a broad selection of hand and power tools.
 A shop safety class is required for active privileges.